AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/bulk-edit-dashboard.md

 ---
 title: Bulk-editing Charts in Dashboards
-description: Learn how to use the bulk editing feature in MBI.
+description: Learn how to use the bulk editing feature in [!DNL MBI].
 ---
 # Bulk editing Charts in Dashboards